grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 * The right to vote for Block Producers or Referendums,

 While waiting to gain back transferability between accounts.

-### Article XXX - Sanctity and Governence of Contract
-Block producers shall not freeze or modify contracts, except;

-* When a super-majority of 15 of 21 elected Block Producers deem a contract is not operating as intended.
-The determination of the intent of code by Block Producers shall consider code, human-and-machine-readable Ricardian Contracts, user interfaces, and actual use.
-If there is a dispute over the intent of code, then intent shall be determined by a super majority vote of elected Block Producers.
-This super majority may, at their discretion, freeze a smart contract during an active dispute until such time as code to amend the smart contract is available and vetted.
-The parties to the dispute must produce proposed replacement code to the smart contract.
-Block Producers may charge a reasonable fee and/or place other reasonable requirements upon the parties to the dispute.
-Ricardian contractual terms that cannot be enforced by properly functioning code are beyond the scope of the Block Producers authority to evaluate and enforce.

-### Article XXX - Ricardian Contract Disclosure
-All service providers facilitating the construction and signing of transactions on behalf of EOS Account Holders shall present the full Ricardian Contract terms of this governing document and all other referenced smart contracts.

-### Article XXX - Ricardian Contract  Acceptance
-A Ricardian Contract is deemed accepted when a transaction based on that contract is incorporated into the blockchain.

-### Article XXX - Self Liability
-Contributors to this system including smart contract developers and authors of governing documents are not liable for damages caused by unintentional bugs in code or unintentional effects of governing documents.
-All Parties are responsible for auditing smart contracts and their equivalent Ricardian contract before use.

 ### Article XXX - Native Unit of Utility
 The EOS token shall be the native unit of value representing access to utility resources on the EOS Network including but not limited to;